Isiah Kiner-Falefa Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the 12th-ranked team ERA across all MLB pitching staffs (3.99).
+- The Guardians' 4.01 team ERA ranks 12th across all league pitching staffs.

-- The Guardians allow the seventh-fewest home runs in baseball (27 total, 0.9 per game).
+- Guardians pitchers combine to give up the ninth-fewest home runs in baseball (29 total, one per game).

-- The Guardians are sending Bibee (1-0) to the mound for his second start of the season.
+- Bieber (2-1 with a 3.11 ERA and 26 strikeouts in 37 2/3 innings pitched) gets the start for the Guardians, his seventh of the season.

-- In his most recent time out on Wednesday, the right-hander tossed 5 2/3 innings against the Colorado Rockies, allowing one earned run while surrendering six hits.
+- His last appearance came on Friday against the Boston Red Sox, when the right-hander went seven innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.